web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/features.md

 When the production environment is built, we can remove the `console` from the code, so as to avoid the log of the development environment being output to the production environment.

-Builder provides a configuration item to remove console by default, please see [performance.removeConsole](/en/api/config-performance.html#performanceremoveconsole).
+Builder provides a configuration option to remove console by default, please see [performance.removeConsole](/en/api/config-performance.html#performanceremoveconsole).

 ---